-This September, be sure to get your school to add our “Pass the Baton” campaign to your school’s fundraising plan.
+This year, be sure to get your school to add a “Pass the Baton” campaign to your school’s fundraising plan.
 “Pass the Baton” occurs during track and field season right across Ontario.
 Contact us for more information.
-To see last year’s campaign, go here!
+To see what the 2017 campaign looked like, go here!

 SAINT LUCIA July 3 – 7, 2017.

 How far would you go to read a book?

 I offer my sincere congratulations to all involved in “Find 52 Thousand: The Road to Reading National Relay”.
 You have drawn attention to the “road to reading” that leads our children, our communities and our nation to seek bigger dreams.
 You have shown us an extraordinary future can happen when we work together.

 Some people will go to enormous lengths – just to get their hands on a book.